pernod-ricard-openbar/KinesisToLoki/README.md

 - LokiEndpoint: Loki endpoint (https://xxxxxx)
 - LokiUsername: Username to access loki endpoint
 - LokiPassword: Password to access loki endpoint
-- KinesisAccessKey: Access key sent by Kinesis in X-Amz-Kinesis-Access-Key http header.
+- KinesisAccessKey: Access key sent by Kinesis in X-Amz-Firehose-Access-Key http header.
 If specify we will check this value with the header send by Kinesis and reject (401 http error) requests that do not match this key.